openvstorage/ovs-documentation/Installation/geoscale.md

 - The initialization script will ask a couple of questions:
     -   Enter the root credentials for the host.
+    -   Select the Public IP address of the Node.
     -   It will search for existing Open vStorage Clusters in the network.
 Join the cluster created in the previous step.
     -   Enter a name for the Open vStorage Cluster.
-    -   Select the Public IP address of the KVM Node.
     -   Indicate if the cluster is RDMA capable.
 All nodes in the cluster must have RDMA capable hardware in order to have a working setup..

 - When the install is completed a message will be displayed.